 Acceptable items must be at least 75% metal.
 Please make sure all items are visible at the curb.

-Items must be placed at the curb before 7 am on the day of collection.
+Items must be placed at the curb after 6 PM the Night Before on the day of collection.

 *By law, appliances such as refrigerators, air conditioners, etc. containing Freon or CFC’s must be certified the Freon or CFC’s have been removed by a certified person or vendor and that a sticker (supplied by the removal company) is attached to the appliance.
 Appliances without a sticker will not be collected.